centerOfBrightness#

 User Guide#

-This section is to outline the steps needed to setup a Center of Brightness in Python.
+This section outlines the steps needed to set up a Center of Brightness module in Python.

 Class CenterOfBrightness#